Land Use Designations and discrepancies

 Land use discrepancy "Map A" identifies properties proposed to be changed with review and eventual adoption of the Downtown Specific Plan Update by the City Council.
 Land use discrepancy "Map B" identifies properties proposed to be changed in the future, and would be identified as an implementation action to allow for additional outreach to these property owners.
 Details regarding the proposed changes can be found in this table (subject properties are identified with Assessor's Parcel Number and address, and correspond to the numbers on the maps).

-The Task Force appointed by the City Council to guide the overall Downtown Specific Plan update began its review of these proposed land use changes, with an initial discussion held at its meeting on Tuesday, March 27, 2018.
+The Task Force appointed by the City Council to guide the overall Downtown Specific Plan update began its review of these proposed land use changes, with an initial discussion held at its meeting on Tuesday, March 27, 2018 (see Map A, Map B, and the table reviewed at this meeting).
+Please also note that Downtown Specific Plan Update Task Force initiated discussion regarding a Mixed Use - Downtown land use designation for the existing civic center site at its January 23, 2018, meeting, and continued this conversation at its April 24, 2018, meeting.

-At this meeting, the Task Force began to review and receive public input on the above-mentioned proposed changes to land use designations.
+At the March 27 meeting, the Task Force began to review and receive public input on the above-mentioned proposed changes to land use designations.
 The Task force did not take action or make a recommendation on these potential changes at the March 27 meeting.
-The Task Force also considered draft chapters of the revised specific plan, and hosted a scoping meeting to receive public comment on the scope and content of the Environmental Impact Report (EIR).
+Descriptions of the land use designations are included as part of the Land Use chapter, discussed at the Task Force meeting on April 24, 2018.

-The Task Force is anticipated to discuss changes to land use designations and provide a recommendation at its June 26, 2018, meeting.
+The Task Force discussed changes to land use designations and provided guidance at its June 26, 2018, meeting.